 - Gamma World has a few dog-descended mutant species, primarily Arks (tool-using humanoids that operate in packs) and Podogs (sentient mastiffs big enough to ride).

 - Dog Act is a post-apocalyptic comedic play about a traveling performer named Zetta Stone who journeys throughout the wasted United States.
 The other half of her act is a man who has decided to become "species demoted" to a dog (he is aptly named Dog).

-- Fallout2 plays with this with the Pariah Dog that will join your party whether you want it to or not depending on how unlucky you are.
-It gives you the "Jinxed" trait, drops your luck to 1, and contributes nothing.
+- One canine companion you don't want is Fallout 2's Pariah Dog, which can force itself into your party and give you the "Jinxed" trait, which drops your Luck Stat to 1, and contributes nothing in combat.
 The only way to get rid of it is to kill it, which is no easy feat.